jSheraden/MyTheme2/README.md

 # MyTheme2
-Rewriting my first Wordpress theme.
+Rewriting one of my earlier Wordpress themes.